 The second pass

 In the second pass, read the paper with greater care, but ignore details such as proofs.
 It helps to jot down the key points, or to make comments in the margins, as you read.
 The second pass should take up to an hour.
 After this pass, you should be able to grasp the content of the paper.
-You should be able to summarise the main thrust of the pa- per, with supporting evidence, to someone else.
-This level of detail is appropriate for a paper in which you are interested, but does not lie in your research speciality.
+You should be able to summarise the main thrust of the paper, with supporting evidence, to someone else.
+This level of detail is appropriate for a paper in which you are interested, but does not lie in your research specialty.

 The third pass

-The key to the third pass is to attempt to virtually re-implement the paper: that is, making the same assumptions as the authors, re-create the work.
-By comparing this re-creation with the actual paper, you can easily identify not only a paper’s innovations, but also its hidden failings and assumptions.
+The key to the third pass is to attempt to virtually re-implement the paper by making the same assumptions as the authors to re-create the work.
+By comparing this re-creation with the actual paper, you can easily identify a paper’s innovations and its hidden failings and assumptions.
 This pass can take about four or five hours for beginners, and about an hour for an experienced reader.
-At the end of this pass, you should be able to reconstruct the entire structure of the paper from memory, as well as be able to identify its strong and weak points.
+At the end of this pass, you should be able to reconstruct the entire structure of the paper from memory and be able to identify its strengths and weaknesses.
 In particular, you should be able to pinpoint implicit assumptions, missing citations to relevant work, and potential issues with experimental or analytical techniques.

 Secondary data

-Secondary sources of data are information, which in many cases has been created or generated for purposes other than research.
-Information, previously collected by other persons, agencies or organisations for their own purposes, can provide a valuable source for empirical researchers.
+Secondary data sources are information, in many cases, created or generated for purposes other than research.
+Information previously collected by other persons, agencies or organisations for their own purposes, can provide a valuable source for empirical researchers.
 These sources include quantitative as well as qualitative data.

-While researchers might be more aware of some sources of secondary data like literature in the shape of scientific publications or survey reports, data bases and official statistics, there are numerous other sources of secondary data that can prove to be useful for answering research questions.
-Some of these will be highlighted in the following.
+While researchers might be more aware of secondary data sources like literature in scientific publications or survey reports, databases and official statistics, numerous other sources of secondary data that can prove to be useful for answering research questions.

 Quantitative secondary data

 As we discussed, secondary data is the data that has already been collected through primary sources and made readily available for researchers to use for their own research (14, 15).
-It is a type of data that has already been collected in the past.
-The data was not collected to answer the researcher’s specific research questions and was instead collected for another purpose.
-The same data set can therefore be a primary data set to one researcher and a secondary data set to a different researcher.
+The data was not collected to answer the researcher’s specific research questions but instead collected for another purpose.
+The same data set can be a primary data set for one researcher and a secondary data set for a different researcher.

 Where to find the right dataset?

 Most research begins with an investigation to learn what is already known and what remains to be learned about a topic (16); including related and supporting literature, but one should also consider previously collected data on the topic (17, 18).
-Data may already exist that can be utilized in addressing the research questions.

-There are a great deal of secondary data resources and data sets available for SOGI and HIV research, many of which are public and easily accessible.
-Some examples are:
+Many public and easily accessible secondary data resources and data sets are available for SOGI and HIV research.
+Examples include:

 International organizations (WHO, UNAIDS, UNODC, Global Fund)